-In her spare time, Jandra enjoys fangirling, running, and anything related to ice cream.
+In her spare time, Jandra enjoys fangirling, weight lifting, and anything related to ice cream.
 Pluto will always be a planet in her heart.
 She lives in Nashville with her husband and their two dogs.

 - How to Find Balance while Pursuing Your Passion